slsys/Gateway/readme.md

 6. The ability to display routes in the web-interface (in development).

-8. The ability to establish direct connections [Bind] (/ bind_rus.md) between ZigBee devices without the participation of a coordinator to manage end devices.
+8. The ability to establish direct connections [Bind](/bind_eng.md) between ZigBee devices without the participation of a coordinator to manage end devices.

-9. Ability to control hardware [LEDs (address or RGB)] (/ faq_rus.md).
+9. Ability to control hardware [LEDs (address or RGB)] (/faq_eng.md).

-10. The ability to control sound (in the presence of a soldered amplifier) ​​(in development)
+10. The ability to control sound (in the presence of a soldered amplifier) (in development)

 11. Ability to change PanId and channel number.